loicdescotte/Play2-HTML5Tags/README.md

 # HTML5 input tags module for Play 2.0

-This tags add client side validation attributes (e.g required, regex pattern, max length...) and specific input fields (date, telephone number, color...) to Play 2.0 templates.
+This tags add client side validation attributes (required, max|min length) and formats (date, number, email...) to Play 2.0 templates.

 Attributes are generared from the constraints defined on the model, e.g. `Required` constraint on a field.